George Taylor Chapter, NSDAR

 Membership

-In addition to military service, if your ancestor aided in the cause in any way, such as providing food or supplies for soldiers, or medical aid to the wounded, you are eligible.
+In addition to military service, you are eligible if your ancestor supported the cause in any way, such as providing food, supplies, or medical aid.
+To determine eligibility, you must collect documents for yourself, your parents, grandparents, and possibly great-grandparents.

 Please visit the National Society Daughters of the American Revolution "How to Join" page.